-Process analytics nowadays mainly comprises data-driven analysis of business processes using the massive amount of event log data captured by information systems in the organisations.
-Various analytical techniques have been developed to help extract insights about the actual business processes with the ultimate goal of process improvement.
+Various analytical techniques help extract insights about the actual business processes with the ultimate goal of process improvement.

-However, in the ‘big data’ era we often face the problem that there is too much data to analyse (e.g. “drown in the data” rather than lack of data).
-Without a clear objective for analysis, the tasks such as extracting the relevant data, analysing data, and interpreting the results can be not only time consuming but also unfruitful.
+Without a clear objective for analysis, extracting the relevant data, analysing data, and interpreting the results can be not only time consuming but also unfruitful.

-Hence, we introduce a new concept called ‘guided process analytics’ to refer to data-driven process analysis initiatives that are motivated by and aim for recommendations of specific process improvement actions.
+Hence, we're introducing a new concept called ‘guided process analytics’ to refer to data-driven process analysis initiatives that are motivated by and aim for recommendations of specific process improvement actions.

-This research project may span to a research program.
-The research activities are of an explorative nature and can be scoped to cater for different types of research student projects.
-They will start from a literature review on state-of-the-art process analytics approaches and techniques and how they are used to inform process improvement recommendations.
+You'll start from a literature review on novel process analytics approaches and techniques and how they are used to inform process improvement recommendations.

 Skills and experience

-- Familiarity with the fields of data mining, process analytics, and process improvement/redesign
+- familiarity with the fields of process analytics and redesign

 You may be able to apply for a research scholarship in our annual scholarship round.